 Long ago, they believed, there had been nothing but the dark swirling waters of chaos stretching into eternity.
-Out of this chaos (Nu) rose the primordial hill, known as the Ben-Ben, upon which stood the great god Atum (some versions say the god was Ptah).
+Out of this chaos (Nu) rose the primordial hill, known as the ben-ben, upon which stood the great god Atum (some versions say the god was Ptah) in the presence of Heka.
 Atum looked upon the nothingness and recognized his aloneness, and so he mated with his own shadow to give birth to two children, Shu (god of air, whom Atum spat out) and Tefnut (goddess of moisture, whom Atum vomited out).
 Shu gave to the early world the principles of life while Tefnut contributed the principles of order.
-Leaving their father on the Ben-Ben, they set out to establish the world.
+Leaving their father on the ben-ben, they set out to establish the world.

 These humans had nowhere to live, however, and so Shu and Tefnut mated and gave birth to Geb (the earth) and Nut (the sky).
 Geb and Nut, though brother and sister, fell deeply in love and were inseparable.
 Atum found their behaviour unacceptable and pushed Nut away from Geb, high up into the heavens.
 The two lovers were forever able to see each other but were no longer able to touch.
 Nut was already pregnant by Geb, however, and eventually gave birth to Osiris, Isis, Set, Nephthys, and Horus – the five Egyptian gods most often recognized as the earliest (although Hathor is now considered to be older than Isis).
 These gods then gave birth to all the other gods in one form or another.

-Among the most important of these gods were the three who made up the Theban Triad: Amon, Mut, and Knons (also known as Khonsu).
-Amon was a local fertility god of Thebes until the Theban noble Menuhotep II (2061-2010 BCE) defeated his rivals and united Egypt, elevating Thebes to the position of capital and its gods to supremacy.
-Amon, Mut, and Khons of Upper Egypt (where Thebes was located) took on the attributes of Ptah, Sekhment, and Khonsu of Lower Egypt who were much older deities.
-Amon became the supreme creator god, symbolized by the sun; Mut was his wife, symbolized by the sun's rays and the all-seeing eye; and Khons was their son, the god of healing and destroyer of evil spirits.
+Among the most important of these gods were the three who made up the Theban Triad: Amun, Mut, and Knons (also known as Khonsu).
+Amun was a local fertility god of Thebes until the Theban noble Menuhotep II (2061-2010 BCE) defeated his rivals and united Egypt, elevating Thebes to the position of capital and its gods to supremacy.
+Amun, Mut, and Khons of Upper Egypt (where Thebes was located) took on the attributes of Ptah, Sekhmet, and Khonsu of Lower Egypt who were much older deities.
+Amun became the supreme creator god, symbolized by the sun; Mut was his wife, symbolized by the sun's rays and the all-seeing eye; and Khons was their son, the god of healing and destroyer of evil spirits.

 Harmony & Eternity